matthewg42/mpp/README.md

 Solution: instead of basing the filename on a hash of the URL, each podcast should be allocated a unique.
 Challenge: detecting duplicates on addition

+### Non-episode downloads

+Some feeds are adding the wrong URL for a podcast (non-media).